Boosting the Local Invariance for Better Adversarial Transferability

-\textbf{Evaluation.} To assess the efficacy of adversarial attacks, we employ the attack success rates, \ie, the misclassification rates of the victim model on the adversarial examples.
-To ensure a fair and consistent comparison across different attacks, we adopt a common attack setting with the perturbation budget $\epsilon = 16/255$, number of iterations $T = 10$, step size $\alpha = \epsilon/T$ and the decay factor $\mu=1.0$.
-We adopt $k=6$, $N=30$, and Logarithmic distribution to sample the translated perturbations for LI-Boost.
+\textbf{Evaluation.} We employ the attack success rates to assess the efficacy of attacks.
+To ensure a fair and consistent comparison across different attacks, we adopt a common attack setting with the perturbation budget $\epsilon = 16/255$, number of iterations $T = 10$, step size $\alpha = \epsilon/T$, and the decay factor $\mu=1.0$.
+We adopt $k=6$, $N=30$, and a logarithmic distribution to sample the translated perturbations for LI-Boost.
 All the baselines adopt the default parameters as in their original papers, which are detailed in the \mbox{Appendix}~\ref{parameters}, and all experiments are conducted on a server equipped with eight H20 GPUs.
 Input images are preprocessed to a resolution of 224$\times$224 for most models, while for Inc-v3, the resolution is set to 299$\times$299 to meet its architectural requirements.